Real Estate Witch

 How much does it cost to sell a house in Florida?

 It typically costs around 7% of your home's sale price to sell a home in Florida.
-The average realtor commission cost is 5.40%, covering both your agent and the buyer's agent, while closing costs average 1.60%, according to Clever Real Estate.
+The average realtor commission cost is 5.40%, covering both your agent and the buyer's agent, while closing costs average 1.60%.

-However, you can potentially save thousands by using an agent-matching service like Clever, working with another low commission rate real estate company, or trying to negotiate a lower rate with agents on your own.
+However, you can potentially save thousands by working with a low commission rate real estate company or trying to negotiate a lower rate with agents on your own.

 Can you sell a home in Florida without a realtor?